 The quality of soil used directly affects the health and vigor of your tree.
-It is our experience that unhealthy trees, that lack vigor, are very often planted in a poor (often organic) bonsai soil.
-Or worse; planted in normal garden soil.
-Such soil easily hardens when it gets dry, which give no advantage to the growth of bonsai, in fact, it is very harmful to the tree.
+It’s our experience that unhealthy trees that lack vigor, are very often planted in poor Bonsai soil.
+Or worse, planted in normal garden soil.
+These types of soil harden easily when it gets dry, which is very harmful to the growth of Bonsai trees and makes proper Watering very difficult.

 Organic or Inorganic Soils